feroult/yawp-site/guides/api/actions.md

 ---
 # Actions

-To add custom behavior to your domain object you can use the Action API.
+To add custom behavior to your models you can use the Action API.

+### Single Entity

 Imagine you need to activate a given person.
-To do this you can create an Action class:
+To do this you can create an Action class with single entity action method:

-### Single Entity

 ~~~ java
 public class ActivatePersonAction extends Action<Person> {